 Professional indemnity insurance cover by the BMIF is provided on the terms set out on their web site here.
 Cover including geographical/territorial is worldwide subject to any exceptions and applicable terms of cover set out in BMIF’s terms and conditions of cover.

 The common parts of Ocean Village Innovation Centre including conference rooms used by the members of Tennyson Chambers and their clients are owned by Marina Developments Limited and run by Oxford Innovation Limited.
 Individual members of Tennyson hire these rooms for their conferences on an hourly basis.
 Please contact Oxford Innovation Limited for further details about the public liability insurance for those areas.
-Members of Tennyson Chambers carry their own public liability insurance up to a value of £2 million for their own individual offices in the above building.
+Due to the Covid 19 pandemic members of chambers are working from home on a virtual office basis with Ocean Village Innovation Centre so physical office public liability insurance is not required and conferences are taking place by video link.

 In general counsel at Tennyson take into account, when agreeing fees for any particular case, the complexity of the case, the importance of the case to the client, the amount of material there is for counsel to read and deal with, any legal research which may be needed, the length of the hearing/trial (where applicable), the preparation time required for a hearing/trial including the preparation and filing of skeleton arguments and any other written documents required to be prepared and filed by counsel under the Civil Procedure Rules 1998 and the Chancery and Commercial Court Guides, and any administration on a case which needs to be done, for example, emails, telephone conferences, and conferences with the client.
 Please refer to each barrister’s profile on this site for further information about each individual barristers’ pricing model.
 Barristers in chambers use a mixture of fixed fee and hourly rate charges for the provision of legal services.